 The degree is designed to be fully supportive to those who are new to university study, whatever your age.
 The French Studies Degree offers an in-depth, multidimensional knowledge not only of French language but also of French and francophone literature, culture, society, and politics.
-You follow a central core of modules taught by the Department of English and Comparative Literary Studies but can choose other relevant modules from other departments.
+All classes are taught in the School of Modern Languages and Cultures.

 For information on the modules you can take, please visit: Undergraduate Modules